-Element/Issue: Aspect of construction or operation to be managed (as it affects environmental values).

-Operational policy: The operational policy or management objective that applies to the element.

-Performance criteria: Measurable performance criteria (outcomes) for each element of the operation.

-Implementation strategy: The strategies, tasks or action program (to nominated operational design standards) that would be implemented to achieve the performance criteria.

-Monitoring: The monitoring requirements to measure actual performance (e.g.

-specified limits to pre-selected indicators of change).

-Auditing: The auditing requirements to demonstrate implementation of agreed construction and operation environmental management strategies and compliance with agreed performance criteria.

-Reporting: Format, timing and responsibility for reporting and auditing of monitoring results.

-Corrective action: The action (options) to be implemented in case a performance requirement is not reached and the person(s) responsible for action (including staff authority and responsibility management structure).
+- element/issue-the aspect of construction or operation to be managed (as it affects environmental values) - operational policy-the operational policy or management objective that applies to the element - performance criteria-measurable performance criteria (outcomes) for each element of the operation - implementation strategy-the strategies, tasks or action program (to nominated operational design standards) that would be implemented to achieve the performance criteria - monitoring-the monitoring requirements to measure actual performance (e.g. specified limits to pre-selected indicators of change) - auditing-the auditing requirements to demonstrate implementation of agreed construction and operation environmental management strategies and compliance with agreed performance criteria - reporting-format, timing and responsibility for reporting and auditing of monitoring results - corrective action-the action (options) to be implemented in-case a performance requirement is not reached and the person(s) responsible for action (including staff authority and responsibility management structure).